AUDIE CORNISH, HOST:

 WELNA: Another soldier, this one a woman, sought to pin Hagel down on another politically charged issue.

-UNIDENTIFIED WOMAN: Do you plan on pushing so that same-sex partners get all the benefits as other spouses?
+UNIDENTIFIED SOLDIER #2: Do you plan on pushing so that same-sex partners get all the benefits as other spouses?

 HAGEL: Well, the quick answer to the question is yes, absolutely.
 I made that commitment to the Congress.
 I made that commitment to the president.
 It's the right thing to do.